martin-t/sokoban-solver/README.md

 Method
 ------

-Currently uses A* with push distances to nearest goal (or remover) as heuristic.
+Currently uses A* with distances to the nearest goal (or remover) as heuristic.
 The only deadlock detection is a result of this - boxes on dead end cells have no way to reach any goals.

+It can optimize for the lowest number of pushes, moves or both (giving priority to one or the other).

 Installation
 ------------